 each assignment).
 All assignments must be submitted electronically

 The final project for the class can be either an implementation project or a

-written project.
+research paper project.
 The implementation projects would involve the design and

 implementation of an information retrieval, filtering, or integration system (or

 a specific part of a system).
 The research projects must involve a detailed

 study, survey, and evaluation of one or more topics or systems related to

 information retrieval and filtering.
 Projects can be done in groups of up to 3 people

 (depending the size and the complexity of the project).
 Each group or individual